Why PivotDesk exists

 Here's what early users accomplished in practice:

-- Generated a warm referral introduction from cold outreach
+- Generated warm referral introductions from outreach

 The company